 Virtual Payment Address – Understanding the Features, Benefits

-Virtual Payment Address, or VPA, is a unique financial ID that enables you to send or receive money in your bank account through UPI.
+Virtual Payment Address, or VPA, is a unique financial ID that enables you to send or receive money in your bank account through a payment system known as United Payment Interface or UPI.
 For instance, your email account has an ID, and your mobile phone has a specific number.
 Both help people reach you directly.
 Similarly, your Virtual Payment Address (VPA) routes payments straight to your bank account.

 Here, unlike other online modes of money transfer, you need not share your bank account number, branch name, IFSC code etc., separately with anyone for sending or receiving money.
 You can just share your VPA, and the money will reach your connected bank account.

 Launched by the National Payments Corporation of India (NPCI), the UPI payment system has proven to be a game-changer for online fund transfers in India.
 The emergence of the UPI ecosystem has given a further push to digital payments in India, with the facility being embraced in both rural and urban corners of the country.
 UPI is an instant and real-time payment system that enables bank account holders to instantaneously transfer funds to another bank account holder through a smartphone.